egoist/prpr/README.md

 ## So what is it?

 Why should we always load remote data only when users make some actions?
-You can preload the data users may need when they enter a new page when the document is ready or some links are hovered.
+You can preload the data users may need when they enter a new page once the document is ready or some links are hovered.
 Then you replace the content with the data you fetched asynchronously.

 But this is still **not** enough.